Hautamaki-lab/Summer-School-2026/README-windows-linux.md

 ## 1. Install Ubuntu through WSL
 > [!IMPORTANT]
-> This step is for windows machines only, if you have a mac machine jump to step 2.
+> This step is for windows machines only, if you have a linux machine jump to step 2.
 >
 1. Open **Command Prompt as administrator**.